Every DCEU Movie Ranked From Worst to Best

 Suicide Squad‘s production schedule had a ton of studio interference, and the final product clearly shows that.

 Suicide Squad had the tough job of introducing many new characters that have never been seen on screen in live-action such as Deadshot and Harley Quinn.
 While those two characters add a lot of fun to the mix, most of the other characters are hollow cardboard cutouts or racial stereotypes.

-Honestly, Suicide Squad acts more like a music video to a subpar New Metal band than an actual movie.
+Honestly, Suicide Squad acts more like a music video for a subpar New Metal band than an actual movie.

 *To read the site’s full review of Suicide Squad, please click here.

 #7: Batman V Superman: Dawn of Justice (2016)

 Considered by many to be their most anticipated film of all-time before its release, Batman V Superman was vastly underwhelming.
 Although the film also incurred studio interference, the vision behind the film was also a bit flawed.

 The film’s run time is bloated to about two and half hours, and approximately an hour and a half of that time is spent discussing arbitrary traits of gods that you learn in your freshman-year philosophy class from a disillusioned professor that still believes he’s on the verge of writing the next great American novel.